isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <a href="https://www.imda.gov.sg/programme-listing/accreditation-at-sgd" target="_blank">Find Out More</a>

-      **Digital Services Lab**
+      **Digital Services Lab (DSL)**
       <br>Through working with multiple industry stakeholders, DSL co-develops solutions using emerging technologies, with tech providers deploying them as market-ready solutions.

       <a href="https://www.imda.gov.sg/programme-listing/digital-services-lab" target="_blank">Find Out More</a>
   - title: Tourism
     content:  |
       **Hotel Industry Digital Plan**
-      <br>A guide for local SMEs in the Hotel industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.
+      <br>A guide for local SMEs in the hotel industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Hotel-IDP" target="_blank">Find Out More</a>

       **Job Redesign for the Hotel Sector**
-      <br>This toolkit provides resources and templates to guide hotels in implementing Job Redesign.
+      <br>This toolkit provides resources and templates to guide hotels in implementing job redesign.

       <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/hotel-job-redesign-initiative.html" target="_blank">Find Out More</a>
   - title: Retail
     content:  |
       **Job Redesign for the Retail Sector**
-      <br>A guide for Retail companies to incorporate Job Redesign through simple steps when undergoing business transformation.
+      <br>A guide for retail companies to incorporate Job Redesign through simple steps when undergoing business transformation.

       <a href="https://www.wsg.gov.sg/programmes-and-initiatives/manpower-lean-productivity/job-redesign-for-the-retail-sector.html" target="_blank">Find Out More</a>